CharlesB91/engage-fitness/README.md

 ![Colour-Pallet](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/colours.PNG)

 - For this area i focused on only 2 particular colours.
-- #8ca1a5 for the nav bar
+- #8ca1a5 for the nav bar.
 - #fffff for the background colour - feel this creates a great contract between this and the typography as i was looking for this to stand out.
 - I used the built in colours from materialize.css for the buttons within the site.